Historic & Cultural Heritage

-In Temiskaming, a native prospector took Archie in and trained him as a wilderness guide.
+In Temiskaming, an Indigenous prospector took Archie in and trained him as a wilderness guide.
 He learned the language and ways of the Ojibway people.
 In 1910 he married an Ojibway girl, Angele.

 But Archie, like his father, was prone to wander.
 In 1912 he left Angele and guided, trapped and worked as forest ranger in various locations in northern Ontario.